FreeLoaderz/constitution/ADAO-Constitution-v01.md

 ADAO is not intended to be, and shall not be deemed to be, a partnership.

-**Section 1.2 - Purposes.** As more fully stated in its Mission Statement (as may be updated from time to time via governance) ADAO is organized for the following purposes:  To share knowledge about what DAOs are and how to use them effectively.
-To develop tools for decentralized coordination and DAO governance on the blockchain.
-To offer educational, technical, organizational, and financial support in designing decentralized governance and developing DAOs.
+**Section 1.2 - Purposes.** As more fully stated in its Mission Statement (as may be updated from time to time via governance) ADAO is organized for the following purposes:
+- To share knowledge about what DAOs are and how to use them effectively.
+- To develop tools for decentralized coordination and DAO governance on the blockchain.
+- To offer educational, technical, organizational, and financial support in designing decentralized governance and developing DAOs.

 **Section 1.3 - Not an Investment Company.** ADAO is not organized to provide financial services, advice, or investment opportunities.
 All the content developed by ADAO, with the exception of identifying materials, shall be placed in the public domain or under an open license depending upon the proper circumstances of the product.
-ADAO projects and products should not be considered investments and no promises are made that they will hold any monetary value or provide any returns.
+ADAO projects and products should not be considered investments and no promises are made that they will hold any monetary value or provide any monetary returns.

-**Section 1.4 - Cooperative principles.** ADAO shall be operated in the spirit of cooperative principles framed by the 1995 General Assembly of the International Co-operative Alliance, including: (i) voluntary and open membership; (ii) democratic member control through distributed ledger smart contract voting management; (iii) member economic participation; (iv) autonomy and independence of ADAO; (v) providing education, training and information; (vi) cooperation with other DAO cooperatives; and (vii) concern for community.
+**Section 1.4 - Cooperative principles.** ADAO shall be operated in the spirit of cooperative principles framed by the 1995 General Assembly of the International Co-operative Alliance, including:
+1. voluntary and open membership;
+2. democratic member control through distributed ledger smart contract voting management;
+3. member economic participation;
+4. autonomy and independence of ADAO;
+5. providing education, training and information;
+6. cooperation with other DAO cooperatives; and
+7. concern for community.

 **Section 1.5 - Nondiscrimination.** ADAO shall not arbitrarily discriminate on the basis of race, nationality, religion, age, gender, sexual orientation, disability, political affiliation, or otherwise.